AAFP Credit System

 - American Academy of Nurse Practitioners Certification Program (AANPCP)

 - American Board of Urology (ABU)

 Unlike other activities that require joint providership, the AAFP may be able to award credit to your activities based on our eligibility requirements.
 You do not need to be an accredited organization to apply for CME.

-Family physicians or others seeking CME credit activities can search our CME Search Center.
-You have the option to allow your activity to be visible on our webpage, a free service, which allow our 120,900 members to view it when searching for activities to attend.
+Family physicians or others seeking CME credit activities can search our CME search page.
+You have the option to allow your activity to be visible on our webpage, a free service, which allow our more than 129,000 members to view it when searching for activities to attend.
 Your marketing description of the activity that is included in the application for AAFP CME credit will be listed on the website and can impact how learners are able to find it.
+View additional advertising opportunities.

 Providers, physicians, staff, or learners have not considered utilizing AAFP credit for family physician attendees often because they are not fully aware of the benefits that having AAFP credit provides.